anisul-Islam/html-documentation/README.md

 7. Form related matters

-   - use label and bind input elements with label by using id and for value same. example is given below:
+   - use label and bind input elements with label by using id and for value same. label for + input/tag id, this way when you will click label it will hit the input field. example is given below:

    ```html
    <label for="email">Email: </label> <input type="email" id="email" />